strongtownsmadison/postgresql_file_ingestion/README.md

 Right now this only contains ingestion for tax roll xlsx files.

-FYI, I haven't done really robust python development before, so a lot of concepts are new to me.
-I'm using Claude/ChatGPT to fill gaps and learn, so feel free to point out anything ridiculous I'm doing.

 If you want to talk about anything, you can @Ben Noffke on the Madison Strong Towns Discord.

 ## Set up to run locally